calvinbui/calvin.me/posts/2014-08-30-weekly-update-3182014/index.md

 ### New Programs

-**[Clover ](http://ejie.me/)-** Tabbed Windows Explorer.
+**[Clover](http://ejie.me/)-** Tabbed Windows Explorer.
 Didn't find it useful from thinking about it but it's not that bad actually.

-[**Pushbullet** ](https://www.pushbullet.com/)- Send thinks like images and links from your PC to your phone instantly
+[**Pushbullet**](https://www.pushbullet.com/)- Send thinks like images and links from your PC to your phone instantly

-[**SpaceSniffer** ](http://www.uderzo.it/main_products/space_sniffer/)- a really good overview of what the biggest folders on my disks are so I can delete them.
+[**SpaceSniffer**](http://www.uderzo.it/main_products/space_sniffer/)- a really good overview of what the biggest folders on my disks are so I can delete them.
 My laptop had 15 GB of remaining space left but now it has 40 GB after discovering a lot of things taking up space.

 ### What I'm interested in at the moment

 *   VMware vCenter Operations Management (vCOps) is something we use at work to monitor virtual machines.
 A really good feature of it is to calculate the best amount of CPU and memory a virtual machine really needs to optimise it.
 I have about 10GB of RAM left in my ESXi server so it could really help.
 The downside?
 I'll need 16GB of RAM just to run it ([4GB for the workaround](http://www.definit.co.uk/2014/01/installing-vcops-5-8-in-the-definit-lab-4gb-ram-and-2-vcpu/))
 *   Syslog and/or SNMP host.
 A lot of hosts have an option to send logs to a dedicated SNMP server.
 This might be something good to learn.
 *   [WiFi enabled lightbulb](http://au.lifx.co/) (LIFX) made by an Australian company.
 I've always wanted to dabble in putting technology in all parts of home life (home automation is something I really want to look into).
 Costs about $129 from Harvey Norman as well.
 I have the Edison screw version if anyone wants to buy me one...